WWE News: Kurt Angle, Drake Maverick, Luke Gallows, EC3, And Other Superstars Released

 Gallows and Anderson were members of The O.C. along with AJ Styles, and the tag team signed new multi-year deals in 2019.
 They have not been seen much on television lately but did get involved in the Boneyard Match between Styles and The Undertaker at WrestleMania 36.

-Lio Rush is a former NXT Cruiserweight Champion who also used to appear as the main roster manager of Bobby Lashley.
+Lio Rush is a former NXT Cruiserweight Champion who also used to appear on the main roster as the manager of Bobby Lashley.
 Rush hasn’t had a match in NXT or on 205 Live since the end of February.

 Curt Hawkins last appeared in a match at the Elimination Chamber in early March.
 He partnered with Zack Ryder in a losing effort to The Viking Raiders.
-EC3 hasn’t had a match in NXT or WWE since a loss on Main Event in September of 2019.
+EC3 hasn’t had a match in NXT or WWE since a loss on Main Event in September 2019.

 Aiden English has not wrestled for the company in some time, but he was an announcer for 205 Live and other B-level shows.
-Wrestling Inc. is reporting that he is the only announcer released so far, but ten producers were also let go by WWE.
+Wrestling Inc. is reporting that he is the only announcer released so far, but 10 producers were also let go by WWE.

-Heath Slater and Eric Young have both been used very sparingly on either the main roster or NXT level over the last year.
+Heath Slater and Eric Young were used very sparingly on the main roster and at NXT level over the last year.

 Drake Maverick has been part of several big storylines throughout his time in WWE, and his release may be the most shocking.
 Just last week, Maverick was announced as part of an eight-superstar tournament to determine an interim NXT Cruiserweight Champion.